cedrickchee/chatgpt-universe/README.md

 The current climate in AI is making some uncomfortable.
 Everyone is expecting as a sure thing "civilization-altering" impact (& 100x returns on investment) in the next 2-3 years. [^6]

+### The foundation for the next era of computing

+What's next in computing after Moore's law?
+You can think about this in many ways.
+But, here is an analogy:

+- Apple/Google :arrow_right: OpenAI
+- iPhone/Samsung :arrow_right: GPT-4
+- iOS/Android :arrow_right: ChatGPT
+- App Store/Play Store :arrow_right: ChatGPT Plugins

+Some experts say that ChatGPT is the AI's iPhone moment. [^7]

 ---

 ## Demos